prashan-s/Async-Image-Lodable-Protocol/README.md

                    completion: @escaping AsyncImageCompletion) {
         // Your implementation here
     }
 }

-In this implementation, the loadImage() method takes an array of URL objects representing the images to be loaded, as well as several optional parameters for customizing the animation behavior.
+#### In this implementation, the loadImage() method takes an array of URL objects representing the images to be loaded, as well as several optional parameters for customizing the animation behavior.
 The method also includes a completion handler that will be called after each image is loaded, providing the image's ID, URL, and a flag indicating whether all images have been loaded.

 Once you have implemented the AsyncImageLoadable protocol in your application, you can use it to asynchronously load images into a collection of UIImageViews.
 For example:

-swift

 class MyViewController: UIViewController, AsyncImageLoadable {
     var loadableImageViews: [UIImageView] = []